saezlab/dorothea/src/README.md

   - method = name of the method used for the SLEA (z-SCORE aka "MEAN"; MLR aka "GSEAlm"; aREA aka "VIPER"; "ssGSEA"; "GSVA")
   - M = Methylation binary matrix (optional).
 If null will be ignored
   - permutations.
 Number of permutations needed for the method "MEAN"
   - filter_E.
 Logical indicating if genes in E not in the gene set should be removed/ Default FALSE.
+  - min_geneset_size.
+Minimum number of targets per TF.
+Default (n = 3).
+  - max_shared.
+Maximum number of TFs per target.
+Default (n = 10).
 ```